El Salvador profile

 2013 April - A year-long truce between street gangs has saved the lives of thousands, the government says.

 2014 March - Vice-President Sanchez Ceren scores narrow win over conservative candidate Norman Quijano in presidential election.
 He takes office in June as the first former left-wing rebel to become president.

 2014 June - The US boosts aid and speeds up deportations to cope with the growing number of migrants from Central America.
 El Salvador, Honduras and Guatemala are to receive millions of dollars to combat gang violence and help citizens repatriated from the US.

-2014 September - Former president Francisco Flores is placed under house arrest after he hands himself in to the authorities over charges of misappropriating funds from Taiwan during his 1999-2004 term in office.
+2014 September - Former president Francisco Flores is placed under arrest after he hands himself in to the authorities over charges of misappropriating funds from Taiwan during his 1999-2004 term in office.
 He denies the charges, which he says are politically motivated.